 The Walther Winchester Lever Action

 Although in keeping with the time period, the Winchester is a little lax when it comes to options.
-There is no fitting for a silencer or rial for a red dot sight or scope, which really limits the ability to use this gun effectively and prevents the Winchester from becoming a serious rifle instead of just a piece of fun.
+There is no fitting for a silencer, or rail for a red dot sight or scope, which really limits the ability to use this gun effectively and prevents the Winchester from becoming a serious rifle instead of just a piece of fun.

-There is also quite a bit of plastic that has been used is the construction of this rifle, the sights, the barrel bands and the buttplate are all plastic.
-This doesn’t detract from the overall look as they are cleverly finished in matte black, but I would have preferred metal.
-Metal is just a more hard wearing material and the use of plastic done purely to save cost.
-Which would be fine, but the rifle already costs almost 350 pounds, quite a lot for a CO2 rifle.
+There’s also quite a bit of plastic that has been used in the construction of this rifle; the sights, the barrel bands, and the butt plate are all plastic.
+This doesn’t detract from the overall look, as they are cleverly finished in matte black, but I would have preferred metal.
+Metal is just a more hard-wearing material, and the use of plastic is purely to save cost.
+Which would be fine, but the rifle already costs almost £350 – quite a lot for a CO2 rifle.

 See more of our Walther range here